Jann Aldredge-Clanton: Personal life

 In 1968, Aldredge-Clanton received the Bachelor of Arts degree summa cum laude in English] from Louisiana Tech University in Ruston, then known as Louisiana Polytechnic Institute.
 She procured Master of Arts and PhD degrees from Texas Christian University in Fort Worth.
-She then obtained the Master of Divinity from Southwestern Baptist Theological Seminary, also in Fort Worth.
+She then obtained a Master of Divinity from Southwestern Baptist Theological Seminary, also in Fort Worth.

-Aldredge-Clanton and her husband, David Clanton, reside in Dallas.
-They have two sons and three grandsons.
+Aldredge-Clanton resided in Dallas with her husband, David McPhail Clanton, an artist and communications expert.
+They have two sons, a daughter-in-law, and three grandsons.
+Her sister, Anne Kathryn Aldredge Morton Funderburk (1943-2025), was the president of the Park Cities Central Dallas Democrats and in that capacity hosted debates involving city and state legislative races.
+She was a licensed psychologist employed by Texas Scottish Rite (Children's) Hospital for a quarter century as the head of the Psychology Department.

 Honors

 Aldredge-Clanton's hymns have received numerous honors.
 "Renewing, Reforming the Church in our Day" won in the category of "New Hymn Text for Traditional Hymn Tune" in United Theological Seminary’s first annual song and hymn writing competition; the judges commented that this text "has outstanding theological significance in church renewal."
 In 2013, the Religious Institute selected Aldredge-Clanton’s “Praise the Source of All Creation” as the winner of its first hymn contest.
 In 2011, St. Peter’s Catholic Church in Charlotte, North Carolina, sponsored a hymn contest in celebration of 25 years of Jesuit leadership; her hymn “Celebrate Our Maker’s Glory” won third place.
 “We Come in Celebration” won honorable mention in the 2012 Alliance of Baptists hymn contest.
 “O Loving Creator, We Labor with You” won honorable mention in the 2007 international hymn contest sponsored by Macalester Plymouth United Church of St. Paul, Minnesota.